Ordina-Group/lora-iot-demo/lora-iot-server/README.md

 CODE:
 -----
-The code used is derived from the Weathergenie application, this application can be found here: https://github.com/beele/WeatherGenie
+The code used is derived from the WeatherGenie application, this application can be found here: https://github.com/beele/WeatherGenie

 DISCLAIMER:
 -----------